citusdata/citus_docs/performance/performance_tuning.rst

 PostgreSQL tuning
 #################

-The Citus master partitions an incoming query into fragment queries, and sends them to the workers for parallel processing.
+The Citus coordinator partitions an incoming query into fragment queries, and sends them to the workers for parallel processing.
 The workers are just extended PostgreSQL servers and they apply PostgreSQL's standard planning and execution logic for these queries.
 So, the first step in tuning Citus is tuning the PostgreSQL configuration parameters on the workers for high performance.

 Tuning the parameters is a matter of experimentation and often takes several attempts to achieve acceptable performance.
 Thus it's best to load only a small portion of your data when tuning to make each iteration go faster.

 To begin the tuning process create a Citus cluster and load data in it.
-From the master node, run the EXPLAIN command on representative queries to inspect performance.
+From the coordinator node, run the EXPLAIN command on representative queries to inspect performance.
 Citus extends the EXPLAIN command to provide information about distributed query execution.
-The EXPLAIN output shows how each worker processes the query and also a little about how the master node combines their results.
+The EXPLAIN output shows how each worker processes the query and also a little about how the coordinator node combines their results.

 Here is an example of explaining the plan for a particular example query.